-Personal information about you is collected only when you voluntarily submit such information using the Contact form on this site.
-This information may include your name, company name, e-mail address, street address or phone number.
-When you request information from our website, you consent to our use of the information that you provide to us in accordance with this policy following:
+Limited personal information about you is collected on this Site only when you voluntarily submit such information using its Contact form.
+This information may include your name, company, e-mail address, and/or phone number.
+When you submit an inquiry from this Site, you consent to our use of the information that you provide to us in accordance with this policy:

 - We may use the information we collect to contact you directly and/or to provide information that you requested.

-- We may notify you about changes to the Site and new information or services we think you may find valuable.
+- We may notify you about changes to this Site and information or services we think you may find valuable.
 This includes sending you information by e-mail.
-If you do not wish to receive this information or wish to opt-out of receiving e-mail from us, please send an e-mail saying so.
+You may opt-out of receiving e-mail from us.

 - We may share the information we collect with agents of the firm.

 Most websites use “cookies” and tracking tools which may store user preferences and pages visited.
 This Site may use analytical or other such cookies—that is, small data files stored on your computer’s browser—and tracking tools that together allow us to track new or past Site visitors and understand how users move around the Site.
 This data is not correlated to individual users, nor do we sell it to third parties.

 Your use of this Site reflects your consent to allow such cookies to be placed on your computer to help you navigate it.
 We use this data to improve our Site, including helping make sure our visitors can find what they need.
 If you do not wish to accept cookies, you may adjust your browser settings to reject them or to accept them only from certain “trusted” websites.
 If you change these settings, it may affect your ability to access certain portions of this Site or other sites and may alter your browsing experience.

 AddyLaw reserves the right to change this statement at any time by posting revisions on this Site.

 Permission is granted to store, print, reproduce and distribute any pages within this Site, provided that attribution is given to the Site, that no modifications are made to its content, and that this Disclaimer page is included with any distribution.